 head) on some sort of barbell press, we would need to know

 the action of this muscle and position our body and its appendages

 accordingly.
-In this case we would lie on an incline bench, instead
+In this case, we would lie on an incline bench,

-of a flat bench.
-We would however still need to push the weight
+instead of a flat bench.
+We would however still need to push

 Incline Bench Press.
 Notice the similarities and differences

 Standing Incline Chest Press targeting the same muscle group

 but using a specific positioning on an adjustable dual cable